STUCK IN THE ‘50s

 I remembered going to the hardware store with my daddy.

 He went to the Western Auto Store for practically everything, including duct tape.
-I would tag along.
+I tagged along.
 If it were 60-watt or 75-watt incandescent light bulbs he wanted, that was it.

 Our trips were short.
 His philosophy was simple.
 Get in, get what you need, then get out.